Brand Storytelling / Baraka x Spurlock

 I’m also still a semi-active beatmaker, from my earlier days as a “true-school” hip-hop artist.
 Re-watching Episode 5 sparked me to produce BLISSOON (stream via player above), which contains multiple sounds from the episode.
 The track is built around the bassoon riff Rainn teases at about 31:55 (before the moment dissipates in laughter), and it opens with a soundbite of the influencers explaining how they use audio bits —which struck me as similar to what sampling producers do

-Funkin’ For Jamaica is a flawless jam, and I have the utmost respect for Tom Browne and his other genius collaborators.
+FFJ is a flawless jam, and I have the utmost respect for Tom Browne and his other genius collaborators.
 I just wanted to (respectfully) recontextualize Toni Smith’s soulful voice —think Fat Boy Slim with Camille Yarbrough, Flo Rida with Etta James, Kaytranada with Chaka Khan, Odesza with Bettye LaVette, or The Roots with Sly & The Family Stone [sidenote: speaking of Chaka, FFJ is sometimes mis-credited to her, which is understandable, because she and Toni shared some vocal characteristics, and she sometimes performs it].

 But when I randomly discovered Rainn Wilson and Questlove share the same birthday (Jan.
-20), that struck me as a wild coincidence, given how BLISSOON was conceived, plus all its audio files are saved in a folder I’d titled “Blissoon 120” —for the BPM, not the date.
-I then felt compelled to make Ludwiggy work, so I chopped out another kick, snare and hi-hat, stacked and EQ’d them with the FFJ set, and used some other parts at full and half tempo (120/60 BPM).
+20), that struck me as a wild coincidence, given how BLISSOON was conceived, plus all its audio files were saved in a folder I’d titled “Blissoon 120” —for the BPM, not the date.
+I then felt compelled to make Ludwiggy work, so I chopped out another kick, snare and hi-hat, stacked and EQ’d them with the FFJ set, and used some other parts at full and half tempo (120/60 BPM)… enjoy!

 A-YO